apache/shardingsphere/docs/community/content/involved/conduct/code.en.md

  - Replace constructors, getters, setter methods and log variable with lombok in priority.
  - Use `LinkedList`  in priority.
 Use `ArrayList` for use index to get element only.
  - Use capacity based `Collection` such as `ArrayList`, `HashMap` must indicate initial capacity to avoid recalculate capacity.
- - Use English in all the logs and javadoc.
- - Include Javadoc, todo and fixme only in the comments.
- - Only `public` classes and methods need javadoc, the Javadoc for the user API and SPI needs to be written clearly and comprehensively, other methods, classes and override methods do not need javadoc.
  - Replace if else return and assign statement with ternary operator in priority.
  - Nested using ternary operator is forbidden.
  - Use forward semantics in priority for better understanding code logic in conditional expressions.
 For example: `if (null == param) {} else {}`.
  - Use concentrate `@SuppressWarnings("xxx")` instead of `@SuppressWarnings("all")`.
  - Avoid using Java Stream in hot methods, unless the performance of using Stream is better than using loop in that situation.
- - Utility class should be named in the form of `xxUtils`.
  - Reasonably use the @HighFrequencyInvocation annotation to focus on optimizing the performance of critical methods.
    - Occasions for using the @HighFrequencyInvocation annotation:
      - In frequently invoked requests, add annotation to classes, methods, or constructors with high frequency calls; precise matching within the scope of annotation;